JensMartinGit/udacity_datascience_blogpost/README.md

 6. The median income of data scientists is about 4,000 USD higher than for other developer types.
 7. On average, data scientists are more satisfied with their job than other developers.

-The full blog post can be read via this link.
+The full blog post can be read via [this link](https://medium.com/@jens.martin.hamburg/is-data-science-really-that-sexy-as-they-say-9a790e06797).

-## 5. Acknowledgements
+## 5. Acknowledgements & Licensing

+The raw data used for the analysis come from Stack Overflow and can be downloaded [here](https://insights.stackoverflow.com/survey/).

 The title picture of my blog post is a derivative from [Calvin.Andrus](https://commons.wikimedia.org/wiki/File:DataScienceDisciplines.png), [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0) , via Wikimedia Commons, and an Image by [Comfreak](https://pixabay.com/users/comfreak-51581/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1735640) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1735640).

+Otherwise, feel free to use the code here as you would like!